 Now that we have the delicious bean dip made, what about using it to make these quick and easy skillet nachos?

 Step 3: Put gluten free tortilla chips into a cast-iron skillet.
 Add a few scoops of the homemade nacho bean dip.

 Step 4: Add shredded Mexican cheese and broil until the cheese is melted.
 Top with avocado, diced tomato, scallions or onions, sour cream, and guacamole.

 We love to enjoy black bean dip with tortilla chips, but you can also dip cut vegetables into this homemade bean dip.

-If you don't have a blender or Vitamix to puree the bean mixture, you can use a food processor.
+You can use a food processor if you don't have a blender or Vitamix to puree the bean mixture.

 Any salsa will work fine in this recipe.
 Some of my favorites are Pace Picante, Trader Joe's Double Roasted Salsa, and Casa Sanchez (in the refrigerated section.)

 *As an Amazon Associate, I earn a small commission from qualifying purchases.